gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Show current branch names in the dashboard and the recent repositories dropdown menu

-    Also show the branch in :ref:`browse-side-panel`.
+    Also show the branch in :ref:`browse-left-panel`.

   .. setting:: Show current branch in Visual Studio
     :id: show-current-branch-vs